nikitavoloboev/alfred-my-mind/CONTRIBUTING.md

 You can then make changes to the code and after run `alfred build` to build the go binary to `workflow` directory.
 Which you can then call from inside Alfred [Script Filters](https://www.alfredapp.com/help/workflows/inputs/script-filter/).

-I also wrote about my own process in making Alfred workflows [here](https://wiki.nikitavoloboev.xyz/macOS/apps/alfred/making-workflows.html).
+You can also read [this article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how to write your own Alfred workflows in Go.

 ## Submitting a Pull Request
 Please go through [existing issues](../../issues/) and [pull requests](../../pulls/) to check if somebody else is already working on the issue.